open-contracting-extensions/ocds_finance_extension/README.md

   * **fixed** - a boolean for whether the rate is fixed or variable
   * **notes** - space to provide more information on the rate

-This allows modelling of rates such as 'LIBOR+1%'.
+This allows modelling of rates such as "LIBOR+1%".

 ## Codelists

-The 'financeType' codelist is based on the list on [Page 57 of the World Bank PPP Disclosure Framework](http://pubdocs.worldbank.org/en/143671469558797229/FrameworkPPPDisclosure-071416.pdf#page=57)
+The `financeType.csv` codelist is based on the list on [Page 57 of the World Bank PPP Disclosure Framework](http://pubdocs.worldbank.org/en/143671469558797229/FrameworkPPPDisclosure-071416.pdf#page=57)

-The 'financeCategory' codelist is used to indicate (a) the rights attached to finance (in terms of equity, mezzanine and senior loans), and (b) to distinguish direct finance from guarantees.
+The `financeCategory.csv` codelist is used to indicate (a) the rights attached to finance (in terms of equity, mezzanine and senior loans), and (b) to distinguish direct finance from guarantees.

 ## Example